jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 #### Part 1: Label Encoding of non-numeric columns.

 Classification models work off of numeric data.
-Any columns with character values need be converted to numeric values using a `LabelEncoder` object to input into a classifier.
+Any predictive columns with character values need be converted to numeric values using a `LabelEncoder` object.

 **NOTE:** Before doing this, it's easier to first assess if the column has a predictive value, and if it doesn't simply drop the column.
-However, in our case the non-numeric columns are `homeowner` has predictive value for determining loan risk.
+However, in our case the non-numeric columns are `homeowner` has predictive value for determining loan risk, so it needs to remain.

 Create a 'LabelEncoder()` object, fit the 'homeowner` column to it, transform the values into numbers.
 <pre><code>label_encoder = LabelEncoder()